CodeDynasty-dev/Jetpath/docs/docs/deployment.md

 # Deployment

-Deploying your JetPath application involves packaging your code and dependencies, choosing a hosting environment, and running the application server so it's accessible to users.
-JetPath's flexibility allows you to deploy it across various platforms using Node.js, Deno, or Bun as the runtime.
+Deploying your Jetpath application involves packaging your code and dependencies, choosing a hosting environment, and running the application server so it's accessible to users.
+Jetpath's flexibility allows you to deploy it across various platforms using Node.js, Deno, or Bun as the runtime.

 ---